cljdoc/cljdoc/README.md

 - Support API documentation, articles and examples.
 - Encourage the writing of more and better documentation.

-## Design

-- an ecosystem-encompassing Grimoire store serves as single source of truth
-- that Grimoire store is updated when new releases are published to Clojars or other relevant information changes
-- various tools can be built on top of data in this Grimoire store
-  - it acts as a repository for static analysis done on Clojure code

-#### ADRs

-I've been looking for an opportunity to use [ADRs](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) for some time, you can find them all in [`doc/adr/`](https://github.com/cljdoc/cljdoc/tree/master/doc/adr).

 ## Contributing

 To start the entire system, simply run: